Kyligence/mdx-kylin/en/README.md

 ## MDX for Kylin Overview

 MDX for Kylin is an analytical data engine.
-MDX for Kylin offers enterprise-grade data governance capabilities, including efficient dataset development, security management.
+MDX for Kylin offers data governance capabilities, including efficient dataset development, security management.

 MDX for Kylin has the following key strengths: